 Terpene Clusters

 This breakthrough paper's most exciting reveal was the discovery of distinct terpene clusters.
-Never before seen in cannabis research, the terpenes of all 89,923 samples were plotted on a graph to look for co-occurrences between terpenes.
+Never before seen in flower research, the terpenes of all 89,923 samples were plotted on a graph to look for co-occurrences between terpenes.
 Using an analysis tool called k-means clustering, the researchers found three different pairs of commonly reoccurring terpenes!

 Cluster 1: Caryophyllene + Limonene